 Loneliness is a painful emotion.
 Whether you’re surrounded by people or not, the feeling that you are truly alone can cause even the most rational people to do all kinds of things.
 We are, after all, all human and subject to the whims of our emotions.

 Enter Juliette Binoche as Claire, a 50ish publisher and professor and divorcée who is making her way unhappily through life.
-After she is spurned by Ludo –the younger man she has been seeing– when she suggests they spend some real time together she decides she would like to enact some revenge upon him.
-To that end she creates Clara, a gorgeous 24 year old avatar to bait Ludo with.
-After several glasses of wine and friend requests she receives a message, but it’s not Ludo she’s hooked, it’s his roommate Alex.
+After she is spurned by Ludo –the younger man she has been seeing– when she suggests they spend some real-time together, she decides she would like to enact some revenge upon him.
+To that end, she creates Clara, a gorgeous 24-year-old avatar to bait Ludo with.
+After several glasses of wine and friend requests, she receives a message, but it’s not Ludo she has hooked; it’s his roommate Alex.

 Who You Think I Am (side note: I think I prefer the French title, Celle que vous croyez, which roughly translates to The One You Believe) is a funny movie with plenty of laughs mined from dark places.
-So effective is this duality that for the first two acts it’s actually unclear whether it will take a right turn into being a fun rom com or a left turn into being a dark sexual thriller.
-Then once things really go off the rails in act three, it becomes something else all together.
+So effective is this duality that for the first two acts, it’s actually unclear whether it will take a right turn into being a fun rom-com or a left turn into being a dark sexual thriller.
+Then once things really go off the rails in act three, it becomes something else altogether.

 There are more twists and turns in the back half of the movie than there are on an old mountain road, and I won’t spoil them for you but suffice to say that yes, you will probably see at least one of them coming but don’t let that stop you, because there are definitely some you won’t and it’s the journey there that matters anyway.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!